rapidspeciation/biodiversity_genomics_course/exercises/06_PopStructure.md

 ```

 PCA requires only variable SNPs that are bi-allelic (2 alternative alleles).
 Let's keep only the ingroup individuals and apply a filter to get variable sites where the allele is found at least twice `--min-alleles 2 --max-alleles 2 --mac 2`.
-We will also remove sites where more than 5 individuals have missing data `--geno 5`.
+We will also remove sites where more than 10% of individuals have missing data `--geno 0.1`.
 Keep only one site per 10000 bp.

 ```shell
 plink2 \